 This popular game is ideal for 6th-grade students, but teachers can adapt it to many grade levels.
 It is a tremendous individual exercise for counting money and making change from a virtual cash register, combining many elements of your money education approach into one fun game your students will love.

 Your students will like playing this online game, as it has fun gameplay, exciting graphics, and a word search feel that will engage kids.
-It works exceptionally well as a review tool because the game assesses skills they learned in 5th-grade but need to solidify to excel in the 6th grade, making it perfect for struggling students or those that want to brush up on coin value and add money quickly.
+It works exceptionally well as a review tool because the game assesses skills they learned in 5th-grade but need to solidify to excel in the 6th grade, making it perfect for struggling students or those who want to brush up on coin value and add money quickly.

 Thanks to its unique approach to money awareness, you can trust this game to interest your students, as kids pick coins from a tree and quickly need to determine values.
 The activity is entirely customizable and will work to hammer home your lessons about coin denominations, and it provides instant feedback so your kids can see what they are doing correctly or not.